evilrobotjames/recipes.github.io/spicy-lamb-koftas.md

 1. Add all remaining **ground spices** and fry for 30s
 1. Add **tomatoes** and stir in **yoghurt**
 1. Add meatballs and cover.
-1. Simmer for 1h, moving the meatballs every 15mins to stop them sticking
+1. Cover and simmer for 1h, moving the meatballs every 15mins to stop them sticking